fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 a rule.
 Opt for named fixtures unless you have a really great reason not to.

-Now that you’ve seen autouse in action, you may be wondering why we didn’t use it for tasks_db in this chapter.
+Now that you’ve seen autouse in action, you may be wondering why we didn’t use it for tasks_db in this lab.
 In the Tasks project, I felt it was important to keep the ability to test what happens if we try to use an API function before db initialization.
 It should raise an appropriate exception.
 But we can’t test this if we force good initialization on every test.